 Frequently Asked Questions

 We recognize that there are a lot of questions and uncertainty surrounding the changes implemented by DU to safeguard our community.
-We want to assure you that even though the majority of our staff are working remotely, and in-person counseling and front desk services are very limited, we are still open and available to help!
+We want to assure you that even though are staff is working remotely, and in-person counseling and front desk services have been suspended, we are still open and available to help!

 How to Contact Us:

 Our phone lines are open Monday-Friday from 11:00am-4:30pm.
 While our response times may be delayed, we are responding to all inquiries as quickly as we can.
 Email is the the most efficient way to communicate with our office.
 If you have a question, please send it to firstname.lastname@example.org.

 Find a list of FAQs and updates related to COVID-19 on the DU Coronavirus page.

 Applying for Aid:

 What's the deadline to apply for financial aid for next year?